-Pulmonary Fellowship Schedule
+Pulmonary Fellowship Rotation Schedule

-The primary teaching site is New York Methodist Hospital (NYM), Brooklyn, New York.
-Memorial Sloan-Kettering Cancer Center, Manhattan, New York, King’s County Hospital Center, Brooklyn, New York, and Columbia Presbyterian Medical Center, New York, New York will serve as additional training sites.
-Fellows will spend more than two-thirds of their time at the primary teaching center (New York Methodist Hospital) and less than one-third of the time at each of the other training sites.
-All the training sites are well-equipped, modern facilities with in-patient and ambulatory care facilities, laboratories for Pulmonary Function testing, and exfoliated cytology laboratories and extensive pathology services.
-There are dedicated modern Bronchoscopy/procedure suites, facilities for training and microbiology procedures.
-The only fully accredited Sleep Center in Brooklyn is an integral part of the Pulmonary & Critical Care Medicine environment.
+Additional training sites are at King’s County Hospital Center in Brooklyn and Columbia University Medical Center of NewYork-Presbyterian Hospital in Manhattan.
+Fellows spend more than two-thirds of their time at the primary teaching center (New York Methodist Hospital) and less than one-third of the time at each of the other training sites.
+All the training sites are well-equipped, modern facilities with in-patient and ambulatory care facilities, laboratories for pulmonary function testing, and exfoliated cytology laboratories and extensive pathology services.
+There are dedicated modern bronchoscopy/procedure suites and facilities for microbiology procedures.
+New York Methodist Hospital’s Center for Sleep Disorders, a fully accredited eight-bed sleep center, is an integral part of the Pulmonary, Critical Care and Sleep Medicine Program.

-Graded Levels of Responsibility for Each Level of Training:
+Graded Levels of Responsibility for each Level of Training

 Throughout all aspects of patient care, fellows work closely under the supervision of full-time faculty members.
 The faculty is comprised of experienced, board certified, pulmonary, critical care and sleep medicine physicians.
 The medical intensive care unit and the clinical pulmonary service are each directed by a full-time board certified/eligible critical care or pulmonary physician.
 Fellows are supervised one-on-one by an attending physician for every procedure.
 Medical students are supervised by fellows and attending physicians.
 The program director is responsible for the overall supervision of all trainees.

 Application and Contact Information